Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 * Run Mod Organizer 2 from within the installation folder.
 * Optionally, if you would like nicer distant LOD at a very high performance cost, enable *all* of the mods underneath the LOD separator.
 Seriously, this will cause stutters.
 * Optionally, enable NorthernUIAway under the 'UI' separator to allow for controller support.
+Also, disable Simple Better Inventory and Map.
 * Optionally, enable "Draz Tweaks" under Final Steps for my personal tweaks.
 Currently it only increases the amount you can carry.
 * If you are using widescreen, use the following instructions, courtesy Sam
  * Open the INI Editor in MO2 (jigsaw/puzzle icon on the top bar).